FRINXio/confd/README.md

 # How to configure FRINX ODL to interact with ConfD

 We have received a number of requests to share how FRINX ODL connects with Tail-f/Cisco.
 Cisco has published a whitepaper that provides some explanation, but we found a few steps missing.
 These are our notes how we got it to work.
-Please let us know if you run into any other questions and we will add those to this list.
+Please let us know if you run into any other questions and we will add those to this README document.

 The Tail-f paper can be found here: http://www.tail-f.com/integrating-confd-opendaylight/